tylerlwsmith/deadhandmedia.com/content/projects/matrix-maker/index.md

 {{< figure src="app-icon.png" width="150" caption="The app icon" >}}

-## Available on the Play Store

-You can download Matrix Maker on the Google Play store using the link below.
+I did not actively maintain the app, so it is no longer an the Google Play Store.
+However, I built [a web version](/projects/matrix-maker-web-app/) using vanilla JS version that you can view at [12tone.app](https://12tone.app/).